22.214.171.124 Medical & other evidence for DSP

 - details of vocational, rehabilitation or employment activities undertaken during the program, and

 - the frequency of contact the person had with the designated provider.

 Documents or other material that may assist in determining whether a person has actively participated in a POS include but is not limited to:

-- DES, jobactive (former JSA), CDP (former Remote Jobs and Communities Programme (RJCP)) or Australian Disability Enterprise program progress, exit or closure reports.
+- DES, Workforce Australia, CDP (former RJCP) or Australian Disability Enterprise program progress, exit or closure reports.

 A person cannot meet the requirements for active participation in a POS (1.1.A.30) unless they have commenced a POS.
 A person is generally required to have participated in a POS for at least 18 months during the relevant period applying to the person (generally 36 months).
 However, a person who has commenced their POS will not be required to have participated for the full 18 months, where:

 - the POS was terminated before the end of the relevant period applying to the person because the person was unable, solely due to their impairment, to improve their work capacity, or